dibinjacob/dibinjacob/README.md

 ---

 ### 🌍 Who Am I?
 I’m Dibin, a tech explorer passionate about **cloud and on-premises automation**.
-My **Python-Scripts** repo is a growing collection of tools, scripts, and configs I’ve built to simplify workflows.
+My  repos is a growing collection of tools, scripts, and configs to simplify workflows.
 Dive in and adapt them to your needs!

 > **Disclaimer:** Tech evolves fast—while I aim to keep things fresh, some scripts might need a little TLC to match the latest updates.